ballerina-platform/ballerina-distribution/examples/http-service-ssl-tls/http_service_ssl_tls.md

 # HTTP service - SSL/TLS

-You can use the HTTPS listener to connect to or interact with an HTTPS client.
-Provide the `http:ListenerSecureSocket` configurations to the server to expose an HTTPS connection.
+An `http:Listener` can be configured to communicate through HTTPS.
+To secure an `http:Listener` using HTTPS, the listener needs to be configured with a certificate file and a private key file.
+These configurations can be provided through the `securedSocket` field of the `http:ListenerConfiguration`.
+This field accepts an `http:ListenerSecureSocket` record, which provides the SSL-related configurations.
+Use this to secure the communication and data transfer between the server and the client.

 ::: code http_service_ssl_tls.bal :::